libardolara/assistant-ms-notification-integration/README.md

 1) Open a new bot on [Bot Framework Emulator](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-debug-emulator?view=azure-bot-service-4.0&tabs=csharp)
     - Use the current `https` URL you were given by running ngrok.
 Append with the path `/api/messages` used by this project

-1) Update the `notification-openapi.json` file changing the `<YOUR-NOTIFICATION-BASE-URL>` place holder with the the `https` URL you were given by running ngrok
+1) Update the `notification-openapi.json` file changing the `<YOUR-NOTIFICATION-BASE-URL>` place holder with the `https` URL you were given by running ngrok

 1) Create a [custom extension](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-add-custom-extension) on your assistant.
 Use the `notification-openapi.json` file
+    - Select the basic authentication.
+(Eventhough it is not enforced in this project)
+    - Use any user and password for the basic authentication setup.

 1) Set up your action to use the custom extension endpoint `NotifyAll`.